 I wish you the best of luck filling this role and hope we can keep in touch.
 If anything changes in the future, I’ll certainly reach out in case the timing is right on both sides.

 Thanks so much for reaching out with this kind invitation to interview for the [position] role at [Organization].
-However, my circumstances have changed since I submitted my application and unfortunately, I need to respectfully decline this opportunity.
+Since I submitted my application, my circumstances have changed and unfortunately I need to decline this opportunity.

 I would love to stay in touch and hope we’ll have another chance to work together down the line.